Bob Warman - Presenter

 So far my career has taken me from Washington to Kabul and from Jamaica to Johannesburg.

-While away from work, I'm a cricket-obsessed father of two and organiser of the Shobdon Food Festival, a charity event in north Herefordshire.
+While away from work, I'm a cricket-obsessed father of three and organiser of the Shobdon Food Festival, a charity event in north Herefordshire.

 I was raised in Smethwick in the West Midlands into a family of five girls before moving to Nottingham to study a degree in Psychology.